hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Tabular databases store data in tables.
 By SQL support, we mean that we can use the structured query language to query them.

-We won't require the database to support the full SQL standard, otherwise we might end up philosophizing whether any full [ANSI compliant](https://blog.ansi.org/sql-standard-iso-iec-9075-2023-ansi-x3-135/) database exists.
+We won't need the database to support the full SQL standard.
+Otherwise we would end up philosophizing if any full [ANSI compliant](https://blog.ansi.org/sql-standard-iso-iec-9075-2023-ansi-x3-135/) database exists.
-Unless stated otherwise, we will use the subset of SQL that is supported by most SQL-like databases.
+We will generally work with a subset of SQL that most SQL-like databases support.
+When we use any features of a specific database, we will mention it.

-Tabular database is not the same thing as relational databases—for example Snowflake falls under our definition, but it does not let you define relational constraints.
+Tabular database is not the same thing as a relational database.
+For example, Snowflake is tabular, but it won't let you define relational constraints.
-Of course, nothing stops you from creating relations among datapoints even in non-relational databases, but relational databases will enforce them for you.
+You can create relations among datapoints even in non-relational databases.
+Yet, only relational databases will enforce them for you.
 E.g., they will not let you delete a `user` without deleting their `posts`.
 Databases for analytics tend to use SQL and be tabular but non-relational.
-On the other hand, several modern databases support a subset of SQL syntax but are not tabular.
+But, several modern databases support a subset of SQL syntax and are not tabular.
 Here are some examples of major databases and their properties:

 | database                                                              | uses relations constraints | uses SQL | is tabular |